Grand Theft Auto IV: Plot

-While working for the Irish Mob, Niko befriends gangster Patrick "Packie" McReary, helping him and his brothers carry out various jobs, including a major bank robbery.
-Niko is later hired by Ray Boccino, a caporegime in the Pegorino crime family, to oversee a diamond deal, which goes awry.
-Boccino repays Niko by helping him find his ex-comrade Florian Cravic, now known as Bernie Crane, who claims he was not the one to betray their unit.
-Niko realises that the traitor was Darko Brevic, the only other survivor.
-Niko continues working for the Mafia and earns the trust of Don Jimmy Pegorino, who orders him to kill Boccino after suspecting him of being a police informant.
+While working for the Irish Mob, Niko befriends gangster Patrick "Packie" McReary (Ryan Johnston), helping him and his brothers carry out various jobs, including a major bank robbery.
+Niko is later hired by Ray Boccino (Joe Barbara), a caporegime in the Pegorino crime family, to oversee a diamond deal, which goes awry.
+Boccino repays Niko by helping him find his ex-comrade Florian Cravic, now known as Bernie Crane (Timothy J. Alex), who claims he was not the one to betray their unit.
+Niko realises that the traitor was Darko Brevic (Michael Medeiros), the only other survivor.
+He continues working for the Mafia and earns the trust of Don Jimmy Pegorino (Tony Patellis), who orders him to kill Boccino after suspecting him of being a police informant.
 Niko also helps Packie kidnap Don Giovanni Ancelotti's daughter to ransom her for the diamonds, but Bulgarin intercepts the exchange.
 In the ensuing firefight, the diamonds are lost.

 Eventually, government agents find Darko in Romania and bring him to Liberty City for Niko to decide his fate.
 Afterwards, Niko is summoned by Pegorino for a final favour: to help with a highly lucrative heroin deal in collusion with Dimitri.
 Learning Dimitri is aboard the Platypus, Niko must decide to either work with Dimitri or exact revenge.
-If Niko agrees to the deal, Dimitri betrays him again, kills Pegorino, and sends an assassin to kill him at Roman's wedding, but the assassin accidentally kills Roman instead; Niko retaliates by tracking and murdering Dimitri.
-If Niko chooses revenge, he kills Dimitri, prompting Pegorino to target him at Roman's wedding but accidentally kill Packie's sister Kate, whom Niko had been dating; Niko tracks and murders Pegorino.
-In both endings, Niko learns that Mallorie is pregnant.
+If Niko agrees to the deal, Dimitri betrays him again, kills Pegorino, and sends an assassin to kill him at Roman's wedding, but the assassin accidentally kills Roman instead; Niko retaliates by tracking down and murdering Dimitri.
+If Niko chooses revenge, he kills Dimitri, prompting Pegorino to target him at Roman's wedding but accidentally kill Packie's sister Kate (Mary Catherine Donnelly), whom Niko had been dating; Niko tracks down and murders Pegorino.
+In both endings, Niko learns that Mallorie is pregnant, and he promises to remain close with his family in Liberty City.